-We believe that company engagement is key for us to be a responsible owner
+We believe that company engagement is key for us to be a responsible owner well as companies identified for our ESG-enhanced funds.

 When we want to improve a company's management of its ESG risks, we start an engagement process with the company.
 During the process, we clearly communicate our engagement goal to the company.
 We set milestones and review the company's progress periodically with visits or conference calls.
 The timeframe of the engagement process can vary depending on the complexity of the engagement goal.